OrgadShlishman/TAU-DLinMedicalImaging/README.md

 Each function has a usage example, showing how to use it.

 (2) Using the Model.
+The code has examples and explanations in it (DINOv2 + SegFromer Model).

+# Additional information
 **In this project, the dataset was of RAVIR [2] and was supposed to improve SegRAVIR [3] model results.

 [1] https://en.wikipedia.org/wiki/Unsharp_masking